pcardotatgit/XDR_Workflows_and_Stuffs/1-Create_a_Webex_Team_Bot_Target/readme.md

 ```
 {
-    "roomId":"Select from SecureX Variable browser tree, the : webex_bot_room variable, which is a Global Variable ",
+    "roomId":"Select from XDR Variable browser tree, the : webex_bot_room variable, which is a Global Variable ",
-    "text":"Select from SecureX Variable browser tree, the : message_to_send_to_webex_team_room variable, which is a Global Variable "
+    "text":"Select from XDR Variable browser tree, the : message_to_send_to_webex_room variable, which is a Global Variable "
 }
 ```